Milwaukee Mesothelioma lawyers: 3 quick & dirty realities.

 What is Asbestosis?

-Although non-cancerous, asbestosis is a chronic, and often painful, respiratory disease that causes breathing problems and can complicate heart problems.
+Although non-cancerous, asbestosis is a chronic, and often painful, a respiratory disease that causes breathing problems and can complicate heart problems.
 It is not only disabling, but it can also be fatal.

 Asbestosis is caused by asbestos fibers scarring the lungs—a condition known as fibrosis.
 Pleural fibrosis occurs when fibrous tissue develops in the pleura (the space between the two layers of the mesothelium—one surrounding the lungs, the other lining the inside of the chest cavity).